by Ryan Bomberger, Radiance Co-Founder, Child of God

 But what if Jesus were to have embraced a “prochoice” worldview?
 What would that look like?

-A “prochoice” Jesus would be the ultimate hypocrite having his own life spared from a single teenage mother scenario only to condemn to death others in similar circumstances.
+A “prochoice” Jesus would be the ultimate hypocrite having his own life spared from a teenage mother scenario only to condemn others to death in similar circumstances.
 He, like the Jesse Jacksons of the world (who was conceived in rape like I was), would enjoy the grand possibility of life while others the grim inevitability of undeserved death.

 A Savior who espouses the tenets of the “prochoice” faith would not have to reveal the power of miracles, but instead rely upon a pessimistic outlook that misery is the natural outcome of physical affliction.
 Healing the blind, the lame, and lepers would only take valuable time and resources away from those who weren’t a “burden” on society.
 He would relish in His efforts to eliminate the “unfit” from the overpopulated world upon which He apparently miscalculated.